OlenaDen/llandudno-art-club/README.md

 - The colours of the font are mostly shades of orange and brown.

 ![Llandudno Art Club text colours](documentation/testing/text-colours.png)

-The colour palettes were created using the [Coolors](https://coolors.co/) website.

 ### Typography